hmrc/trader-goods-profiles-router/README.md

 ## About

-This is the router for TGP; it mostly acts as a conduit between the frontend (web and API) and the integration layer: EIS ( Enterprise Integration Services).
+This is the router for TGP; it acts as a conduit between the frontend (web and API) and the integration layer: EIS ( Enterprise Integration Services).

 By default, this service runs on port `10904`.